pmagtulis/econ-database/README.md

-# database-scraping
+# database-requests
-This scrapes my Google sheets and produce visuals for datasets (under development).
+This fetches contents of my Google sheets and produce visuals for datasets (under development).